RobertGraupner/Portfolio/src/content/work/keno.md

 img_alt: Keno B2B platform
 description: Development of a B2B platform for a leading distributor and manufacturer in the RES industry
 tags:
+  - JavaScript
+  - Bootstrap
+  - jQuery
+  - PHP
+  - Handlebars
-  - Design
+  - React
-  - Dev
+  - API
-  - Branding
+  - B2B
 ---

-In my daily work, I am involved in the development of a B2B platform for a leading distributor and manufacturer in the RES industry.
-I joined the project during the development phase, when the platform was published in its basic version.
-I had the opportunity to participate in the platform's development, implementing new features and shaping its current functionality.
+As a Fronted Developer, I play a key role in developing an innovative B2B platform for a leading distributor and manufacturer in the Renewable Energy Sources (RES) industry.
+Having joined during the early development phase, I've been instrumental in evolving the platform from its basic version to a comprehensive solution with advanced functionalities.

-I was responsible for, among other things:
+My key contributions include:

-- Implementation of advanced product configurators enabling comprehensive personalization of RES systems (solar collectors, heat pumps, air conditioners)
+- Designing and implementing sophisticated product configurators enabling detailed customization of renewable energy systems including solar collectors, heat pumps, and air conditioning units
-- Design and development of an administrator panel for managing content and product configurations
+- Developing a comprehensive administrator panel with intuitive interfaces for content management and product configuration
-- Creation of a marketing notification system with advanced targeting and personalization
+- Creating an advanced marketing notification system with precise targeting capabilities and personalization options
-- Development of a system for setting promotions and weekly highlights
+- Implementing a dynamic promotion management system including weekly featured products
-- Creation of various reports for platform activity analysis
+- Developing an automated warranty extension generation system
+- Building custom analytical reporting tools providing actionable insights on platform usage and performance
-- Implementation of new functionalities based on user needs and optimization of existing solutions in terms of performance and UX
+- Continuously enhancing platform functionality based on user feedback while optimizing existing features for improved performance and user experience